 Publicly traded partnerships (PTPs).
-If the estate or trust had a loss from a PTP, refigure the loss using any AMT adjustments and tax preference items.
+If the estate or trust had a loss from a PTP, refigure the loss using any AMT adjustments, tax preference items, and any AMT prior year unallowed loss.

 Line 16-Loss Limitations

 If the loss is from a passive activity, use line 15 instead.
 If the CAUTION loss is from a tax shelter farm activity (that is not passive), use line 23.